feelingsonice/feelingsonice.github.io/content/posts/paseto_auth/index.md

 }
 ```

-Now when you run `cargo build`, you should see a warning for not using the imported module, but other than that, that's it!
+Now when you run `cargo build`, you should see a warning for not using the imported module, but other than that, we're good to go.

 ### Implementing the gRPC auth server